 4. Is there a limit to the total number in the club?

-The current Return To Play Protocol has been amended to accommodate for the different gathering limit sizes as some regions move to Stage 3.
-The current version has also reduced the area allotted per individual within the club training space to allow for more individuals to participate in one class.
+The current Return To Play Protocol has been amended to accommodate for the different gathering limit sizes for regions in Stages 2 or 3.
 However, please keep in mind that government regulation is highest level of authority that we should follow at any given time.